jin/algorithms_and_data_structures.rb/README.md

 # Algorithms & Data Structure implementations in Ruby.

-Fascinated and curious about Ruby's expressiveness, this repository contains implementations of fundamental CS concepts with it along with miscellaneous HackerRank solutions.
+Fascinated and curious about Ruby's expressiveness, this repository contains my implementations of fundamental CS concepts along with miscellaneous HackerRank solutions.

 ## Inline evaluation